Jun 01, 2020 Why UV-C Cannot Produce Ozone

-Ironically, UV light in the 240-315nm wavelength will break this third oxygen atom attachment above and convert it back to oxygen.
+Ironically, UV light in the 240 – 315nm wavelength will break this third oxygen atom attachment explained above and convert it back to oxygen.
 The peak ozone destruction occurs at the 254nm wavelength.
-So, a UV-C lamp at the 253.7nm wavelength will actually destroy ozone!
+So, a UV-C lamp operating at the most common 253.7nm germicidal wavelength will actually destroy ozone!

 KEEPING PERFORMANCE SUSTAINABLE

 Keeping buildings operating at their most efficient level and sustaining that performance over the life of a building is one of today’s key challenges for specifying engineers, HVACR contractors and facility managers.
 Today, with germicidal technology, virtually all HVACR systems are potential candidates because of the many proven operational benefits it offers, including:

 - The restoration and preservation of heat transfer and airflow capacities to “as-built” conditions;